shaisachs/the-check/README.md

 Frankie rifled through the receipts, her fingers padding through as though one scrap of paper or the other might contain the answer.

 Of course it was not any one scrap of paper, but several of them put together that held the answer.
 But did it matter, really?
 What was the difference between two years, and two decades, when it came to something as fleeting as a memory?
 She would not be able to recover those days, even if she could reconstruct every last detail of that bygone season.
-Johnny was gone, the diner was far too successful; a walk down Main Street in the middle of the day was no longer all that peaceful.
+Johnny was gone, a walk down Main Street in the middle of the day was no longer all that peaceful.
+The diner was far too successful; at one point she and Johnny had even talked about opening a second location.

+A man strolled through the park, walking not one, not two, but three dogs.
+He was supposed to have them on a leash, but they seemed gentle enough.
+At least until the big golden retriever lumbered up to Frankie, offering to slobber all over her legs and nearly sending the box of receipts flying.
+He apologized and quickly brought the dog to heel, and Frankie shrugged it off as he slunk off abashedly.

-Frankie's eyebrows gathered into a frown.
-Still, she had to know.
+Watching him go, Frankie's eyebrows gathered into a frown.
+She simply could not let her question rest; she had to know.

 It was later that day when she cracked the lid open on her laptop and created a database she called "Johnny's checks."
 She thought, briefly, about creating a gizmo - or buying one, surely there was a way to buy one - that would read all of his receipts, one by one, and turn them into records for her database.
 She decided against it out of sheer obstinance; that would take time and she didn't want to bother.
 She wanted the answer to her question, not another mess of screws and wires on her desk.
 Once the question entered her mind, she simply couldn't let go of it.